 Southern College of Optometry ($6,300) for researching and implementing a diversity and inclusion plan

-Streets Ministries, Inc. ($5,400) for Trauma Informed Care training.
+Streets Ministries, Inc. ($5,400) for Trauma Informed Care training for staff.
 Read the ioby article about this project.

 These grants provide unrestricted operating support to agencies whose work directly supports other nonprofits.
 FY 2018 grants totaled $165,000.